 This conference regularly attracts over 500 scientists, with representatives from many of the major research groups in this area worldwide.

-Abstracts are due by 4 June, 2021.
-Visit the event website for more details and to register (opening soon).
+Visit the event website for more details and to register.

 Clearly, research on SARS-CoV-2 will play a major role at the next (and future) Epidemics meeting(s).
 The following is a list of potential session topics, as usual open to all infectious diseases of humans and animals.